stevenkword/WP-Present/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily create slideshow presentations with the the power of WordPress and the elegance of reveal.js == Description ==
+== Description ==
 Easily create slideshow presentations with the the power of WordPress and the elegance of reveal.js Demo available at http://slides.stevenword.com